retry51776/notes/psychology/psychology.md

 > > Each cortex lob are registers; Association Areas is CPU`more like FPGA`; some cortex also acts as storage;

-# Questions:
-- What/How is Brain Process overall architecture?
-  > I think brain is very much like OS, reptile brain acts as linux kernal, and mammal brain acts as applications installed in OS.
-Rational just one of many installed software.

-- Where desire comes from?

-- What is ego/pride?
-  > Ego/pride most likely a kernal feture.
-Even loster, animals existed before human have ego.

-- How Hippocampus works?
-Maybe is help AI development.

-- Is all memory have 6 emotional tags?
-  > Memory is encoded into neuron synapse (structure & connection) ` Envirenment Activity -> Neural Activity -> microRNA -> neuron synapse changes -> changes to Neural Activity`

-- Out of 6 Primary Emotions: 4 consider negative, while 2 maybe positive; Are we suppose to be unhappy more?
- > We are just collection of habbit.
-Want to be happy, develop habbit to be happy.

 # Brain
 `Brain function is localized`
 - [Central Nervous System](./../biology/anatomy.md#central-nervous-system-cns) `develop think & ration.`